niamhconno/Watters-et-al-2020-jNeurosci/README.md

 # Watters-et-al-2020-jNeurosci
-# PMID: 32393534 DOI: 10.1523/JNEUROSCI.2067-19.2020
-Matlab code to semi-automatically identify stationary mitochondria from time-lapse imaging of axonal mitochondria (requires user input)

 If you use this code or documents herein, please cite: Watters et al., (2020) AMPK preferentially depresses retrograde transport of axonal mitochondria during localised nutrient deprivation.
 J Neurosci PMID: 32393534 DOI: 10.1523/JNEUROSCI.2067-19.2020

+# Matlab code to semi-automatically identify stationary mitochondria from time-lapse imaging of axonal mitochondria (requires user input)

 A sample input file is provided ('sample_cellprofiler_output.csv'), and sample output files (.mat and .fig) begin with 'X...'. (output filenames have been edited to avoid interference when you run the sample analysis).